 EB-5 investors from India are often advised to take the regional center option instead of the direct investment one so that they do not end up becoming directly responsible for creating 10 jobs in the U.S. However, many Indian investors show interest in setting up their own company and end up with direct investment.

 Proving source of funds

-A reason why some Indian applicants may see some challenges with their EB-5 applications is if they do not provide a proper and complete money trail of their investments.
+A reason why some Indian applicants may see some challenges with their EB-5 applications is when they do not provide a proper and complete money trail of their investments.
 This process involves providing documentation of all their funds and assets used for the EB-5 investment, including a comprehensive report of the legal source of their funds, details of their taxes and taxed incomes, ownership of their assets if acquired through succession etc.

 Future for Indians and EB-5

 The Central Bank of India has started to encourage Indian investors to invest abroad, and the EB-5 route could be one of the ways that the country could achieve its aim of promoting economic cooperation with host countries like the US.